Summary

 IF(COUNTIF($B$4:B4,B4)=1,"x","xx")

-Remember that this part of the formula is only executed if the first COUNTIF returned a number greater than 1.
+Remember that this part of the formula is only executed if the first COUNTIF returns a number greater than 1.
 So, at each row, the formula checks the count inside the range up to the current row.
 If the count is 1, we mark the duplicate with "x", since it's the first one we've seen.
-If it's not 1, we know it must be a subsequent duplicate, and we mark with "xx"
+If it's not 1, we know it must be a subsequent duplicate, and we mark it with "xx"

 Basic formula

-To flag the first duplicate in a list only with a 0 or 1, you can use this stripped down formula, which uses an expanding range and the COUNTIFS function.
+To flag the first duplicate in a list only with a 0 or 1, you can use this stripped-down formula, which uses an expanding range and the COUNTIFS function.

 =(COUNTIFS($B$5:B5,B5)=2)+0